 The following electrical components will only operate when connected to 120-volt power: air conditioner(s), refrigerator, microwave oven, television(s), home theater system(s), water heater, washer, dryer, fireplace, electric stove, and appliances plugged into convenience receptacles.
+These components will create a surge on the inverter.

-- Circuit breakers and fuses will not offer complete protection of the electrical system in the event of power surge or voltage spike. - ☐ Make certain the external power source you connect the power cord to is a properly wired 50 amp NEMA 14-50 RV receptacle and not 240 volt AC.
-PLUG INTO 50-AMP SERVICE ONLY.
+- □ Circuit breakers and fuses will not offer complete protection of the electrical system in the event of power surge or voltage spike. - Make certain the external power source you connect the power cord to is a properly wired 50 amp NEMA 14-50 RV receptacle and not 240 volt AC. - □ PLUG INTO 50-AMP SERVICE ONLY.